 What kind of reporting tools do you offer?

 We offer real-time online transaction statistics.
-You will be able to view over a dozen different reports such as detailed transaction history, low cash alerts, monthly transaction totals, etc. If you have any questions about our online reporting tools, please contact us toll free at .
+You will be able to view over a dozen different reports such as detailed transaction history, low cash alerts, monthly transaction totals, and many more.
+If you have any questions about our online reporting tools, please contact us toll-free at 800-930-1305.

 Who is responsible for machine repairs and regular maintenance?

-When you own the ATM, you are responsible for repairs and maintenance.
-Ocean ATM offers optional service contracts for maintaining and repairing your machine.
-Call us at for details.
+When you own the ATM, we are responsible for repairs and maintenance to get that done as sooner we can, but we will provide you free service with no labor cost, but you have to pay only for parts.
+ATMFORUS offers optional service contracts for maintaining and repairing your machine.
+Call us at 800-930-1305 for details.

 What does it take to place an ATM in my business?

-If you qualify for our “ATM Placement Program,” as little as a dedicated phone line and an electrical outlet is all it will take to get you started.
-If you choose to buy an ATM, it is best to contact us to discuss your options.
+If you qualify for our “ATM Placement Program,” as little as a dedicated phone line or Internet Connection and an electrical outlet is all it will take to get you started, if you choose to buy an ATM, it is best to contact us to discuss your options.